Cortland

 How to Pronounce Cortland

 Our model has identified 2 different pronunciations for the name Cortland.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 83.3% confident that Cortland is pronounced as KORT-luhnd.
-The next most likely pronunciation is KORT-land, at 16.7% confidence.
+Our model is 83.3% confident that Cortland is pronounced as KORT-luhnd, which has 2 syllables.
+The next most likely pronunciation is KORT-land, at 16.7% confidence, with 2 syllables.

 KORT-luhnd (2 syllables)